The Wedding Singer: Cast

-Other notable appearances include future-Queens of the Stone Age musician Michael Shuman as The Bar Mitzvah boy, screenwriter Steven Brill as Glenn's buddy, the film's own writer Timothy P. Herlihy as Rudy, a Bartender, and Al Burke played the Large Billy Idol Fan.
-Also appearing uncredited were Steve Buscemi as David Veltri, Jon Lovitz as Jimmie Moore, and Brian Posehn as Man at Dining Table #9. and Chauntal Lewis as Stuck-Up girl at Bar Mitzvah.
+Other notable appearances include future Queens of the Stone Age musician Michael Shuman as the Bar Mitzvah boy, screenwriter Steven Brill as Glenn's buddy, the film's writer Timothy P. Herlihy as Rudy, a bartender, and model Shanna Moakler as a flight attendant.
+Also appearing uncredited were Steve Buscemi as David Veltri, Jon Lovitz as Jimmie Moore, and Brian Posehn as Man at Dining Table #9, and Chauntal Lewis as Stuck-Up Girl at Bar Mitzvah.

 Production

+The Wedding Singer is a 1980s nostalgia film.
 Adam Sandler had an idea for a comedy about a wedding singer who gets left at the altar, and suggested it to Tim Herlihy.
 Inspired by the radio show "Lost in the '80s" Herlihy decided to set the film in that decade.
 Herlihy had not set out to do anything different and thought the script was similar to his previous collaborations with Sandler.
 The changes came naturally, and he attributed the differences to his recently having gotten married, as well as the chemistry between Sandler and Barrymore.
 Herlihy was aware that Sandler's previous films had lacked a female perspective, and emphasized the importance of Barrymore.
 He explained that she was so great in her scenes that test audiences did not complain about Sandler not being in every scene as they had done for his previous films, and as a result more of her scenes survived and were included in the final film.
 Carrie Fisher, a frequent script doctor, was brought on to make the female part more balanced.
 Judd Apatow and Sandler also performed uncredited rewrites of the script.

 Director Frank Coraci was friends with Sandler since they went to college at NYU and could hardly believe that he and his friends had the opportunity to make films together.
 Coraci had also gotten over his own experiences of romantic heartbreak a few years earlier and was able to look back on it differently and instead allow it to be funny.
 Coraci was a fan of director John Hughes and mentioned his films as an important influence.

 Barrymore approached Sandler about working together on a film, saying they were "cinematic soulmates" before they had even worked together.
 Barrymore had a great relationship with Coraci, and praised him for balancing the broad comedy with the important moments of emotion and intimacy.
 Sandler would often make Barrymore laugh out of context, so that even after a long day, her laughs on camera would be real.
 In addition, she would not read or hear the songs until the first shoot so that her reactions would be more spontaneous.

 Principal photography took place in California from February 3 to March 25, 1997.